CyberSource/cybersource-plugins-commercetools/docs/AWS-Serverless-Deployment.md

 ## Pre-Requisites

-Here is a list of everything you need to have before proceeding with deployment:
+Here is a list of pre-requisites that you need to have before proceeding with deployment:

 - NodeJS and NPM
 - Active AWS account
+- Active AWS subscription
 - AWS credentials

 ## <a name="AWSSecurityCredentials"></a>AWS Security Credentials